tme-osx/TME-AIX/5gnetops/ReadMe.md

-# 5G Network Predictions with Fine-Tuning GPT-J using PEFT & LoRA
+# 5G Network Predictions with Fine-Tuning Distilgpt2 using PEFT & LoRA
 Attention: Still Under Progress <br>

 This repository guides you through fine-tuning the Distilgpt2 model using Parameter-Efficient Fine-Tuning (PEFT) with Low-Rank Adaptation (LoRA) to reduce computational and memory requirements.